 Acting aside, nothing about the film stood out.
 It felt like a tepid copy of the ‘Wolf of Wall Street’.
 The film’s focus on Kenny Wells’ “wild ride” into wall street parties, drugs and alcohol is neither shocking enough to leave an impact or immerse the audience in this seamy world.
 Further, Kenny Wells is neither anti-hero or lovable enough for the audience to embrace.
 ‘Gold’ is played too safe.
 The film feels like its lacking authenticity to achieve an M rating.

-‘Gold’ is also too long, dragging in parts and taking a long time to finish.
-The director seems unsure how to end the film so he has multiple endings though long meaningful shots that fade to black before a new scene starts.
-This really let it down as ‘Gold’ maintained a good pace throughout and it was disappointing to watch it loose its momentum.
+‘Gold’ is too long.
+The director seemed unsure how to end the film.
+The film had maintained a good pace so it was disappointing to watch it loose its momentum.

 Gold is out on cinemas now